Secrisx/Socaio/README.md

 ### Common Issues & Solutions

 **"API key not configured" error:**
+- Check your `.env` file contains `OPENAI_API_KEY=your_key`
+- Restart the development server after adding environment variables
-- Double-check your environment variable is named exactly `OPENAI_API_KEY`
+- Verify your deployment platform has the environment variable configured
-- Verify the build process completed successfully
-- Make sure you're not opening the HTML file directly (use a web server)

 **No AI analysis, only fallback mode:**
 - Check your OpenAI account has available credits
 - Verify your API key is valid and not expired
-- Look in browser console for detailed error messages
+- Check browser console or server logs for detailed error messages

-**Interface issues:**
+**Build or deployment issues:**
-- Try refreshing the page
-- Clear browser cache
+- Ensure all dependencies are installed (`npm install`)
-- Make sure JavaScript is enabled
+- Check that Next.js version is compatible

-**Can't scroll to see all characteristics:**
-- The right panel should scroll automatically - try using mouse wheel or scrollbar
-- On mobile, use touch scrolling within the characteristics panel
+- Verify your deployment platform supports Next.js

 ### Need Help?

-Check your browser's developer console (F12) for detailed error messages and debugging information.
+Check your browser's developer console (F12) and server logs for detailed error messages and debugging information.

 ---